FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 ---

 Managing and analyzing increasing amounts of data becomes crucial for organizations.
-Dashboard 2.0 and Node-RED help organizations to access the data, normalize it, and visualize it.
+Dashboard 2.0 and Node-RED help organizations access the data, normalize it, and visualize it.
 But what about controlling who can access what data?
 That's where an admin-only page comes in.
 Now With Node-RED Dashboard 2.0, we can also create robust and secure admin-only pages easily.
 In this guide, we'll provide you with step-by-step instructions to Build an Admin-only page with Node-RED Dashboard 2.0.

 <!--more-->